Florida State Seminoles: Cheerleading

 The Florida State cheerleaders cheer at all football games as well as home basketball and volleyball games.
 The all-girl squad won the National Cheerleaders Association championship in 1997 and the co-ed squad won the Universal Cheerleaders Association championship in 2023.
 The dance team that performs at football and basketball games is known as the Golden Girls.

 Rugby

 The Florida State Rugby Football Club was founded in 1970, and plays Division 1 college rugby in the South Independent Rugby Conference, which is not affiliated with the NCAA.
 The Seminoles won the conference championship in 2012, defeating the University of Central Florida.
-With this conference championship, FSU qualified for the national playoffs and finished the spring 2012 regular season ranked 22nd in the country.
-In the national playoffs, Florida State defeated in-state rivals Florida 34-12 in the Sweet 16, before losing to Tennessee 45-27 in the quarterfinals.
 FSU is led by head coach Michael Gomez.